What is Community Supported Agriculture?

 How do I get my produce?

 Our farmers deliver their produce each week to Christ Church, located at 326 Clinton Street (corner of Kane Street).
-Members are able to pick up their weekly supply of produce from the synagogue between 4PM and 8PM on Tuesday evenings.
+Members are able to pick up their weekly supply of produce from the church between 4PM and 8PM on Tuesday evenings.
 Members are responsible for bringing their own bags to carry home their shares.
 Please note that the Cobble Hill CSA is unable to arrange pickups outside of the Tuesday evening distribution.

 Do I get to pick which vegetables are included in my share?